 Women with suspected adenomyosis

-- Offer transvaginal ultrasound (in preference to transabdominal ultrasound or MRI) to women with HMB who have:
+- Offer transvaginal ultrasound (in preference to transabdominal ultrasound or magnetic resonance imaging [MRI]) to women with HMB who have:

 - significant dysmenorrhoea (period pain) or